Ingredients (We're busy updating this page

 Sweet Nut derived from almond trees in Europe.
 Almond oil is usually distilled to remove the

-Known as the "first aid" plan, aloe vera is taken from the inner leaves of the plant.
+Aloe vera is taken from the inner leaves of the plant.

 Arrowroot is a starch flour made from the root of the manoic plant.
 It is typically used in

 cooking as a thickener for dishes like soups and sauces.
 Its fine texture and white color make it a